QuKunLab/APEC/README.md

 Output files:

-In **result** folder, users can see three types of output files: "peaks_of_cluster_XXX.csv", "genes_of_cluster_XXX.csv", and "motifs_of_cluster_XXX.csv", which respectively list the differential peaks, genes, and motifs of one cell-cluster (vs all other clusters or a batch of clusters).
+In **result** folder, users can see three types of output files: "genes_of_cluster_XXX.csv", and "motifs_of_cluster_XXX.csv", which respectively list the differential peaks, genes, and motifs of one cell-cluster (vs all other clusters or a batch of clusters).

 ### 4.2 Pseudo-time trajectory